charleswasaway/charleswasaway/README.md

 <p align="center">PLEASE READ:

 <p align="center">Anyone under 18, please DNI.
 I’m not comfortable interacting with minors and prefer to keep my online spaces strictly 18+.
-If you’re under 18, please don’t message or engage with me, following me on GitHub or wanting to C+H is fine, as long as you don’t try to interact with me.</p>
+If you’re under 18, please don’t message or engage with me, following me on GitHub or wanting to C+H is fine, as long as you don’t try to talk to me.</p>

 <p align="center">I changed this because I realized my previous boundaries were too loose and left room for misunderstandings.
 Having a firm 18+ rule is simply easier, safer, and less stressful for me.
 This isn’t directed at anyone personally, I just want to keep my spaces comfortable and avoid situations that could be misunderstood.</p>